Hawaii trial set for psychiatric patient charged in escape

 While jailed in California, Saito gave various interviews with reporters, including the AP.
 He said he escaped to show that he should be free.
 “I was just trying to get as much time as possible under my belt to prove my point that I could be in the community without supervision and not be truculent or violent or stupid,” Saito said at the time.

 A state attorney general’s office investigation found no single employee directly responsible for the escape.
-A redacted copy of the report was expected to be posted online Thursday afternoon, said Krishna Jayaram, spokesman for the office.
+A nearly 1,600-page redacted copy of the report doesn’t offer any significant details into how Saito was able to escape and fly to California before authorities were notified he was missing.

+Lax oversight contributed to Saito’s escape, the report said.
+“The absence of comprehensive procedures to account for patients’ whereabouts, the lack of communication between staff performing different functions, and the relaxing of patient oversight contributed not only to Saito’s being able to escape from the facility but to an eleven-hour delay in reporting this escape,” it said.

+Patient counts were not conducted on the day Saito escaped because staff members didn’t have time to do them, according to an unnamed employee interviewed for the report.

+Saito had established and continued to reap the benefits of an “honor system,” whereby he was free to roam the grounds unsupervised and everyone expected him to return to his unit at the end of the day,” he report said.

 After Saito’s escape, six hospital employees were placed on off-duty status.
 Two have since retired, and the other four will be reinstated.
-No hospital employees will be disciplined.
+No employees will be disciplined.
+The state would have difficulty establishing “just and proper cause” for disciplining a union employee, the report said.

 No employees provided Saito with the materials that helped him escape, Attorney General Russell Suzuki said.